 In May 1765, the Virginia Colonial Assembly voted a series of resolutions to tax the colonists.
 The latter started to organize themselves into activist groups such as the “Sons of Liberty” led by Samuel Adam.

-Britain answered by a demonstration of strength and sent mercenary troops to various American cities.
+Britain answered with a demonstration of strength and sent mercenary troops to various American cities.
 Several resistance groups denounced that measure as a hostile invasion.

 In March 1770, the Boston”s Sons of Liberty attacked the British local garrison.
 British soldiers opened fire upon the crowd.
 This tragic incident, known as the Boston Massacre, is one of the triggers of the War of Independence against Britain.